Chocolatier: Competitions

-Once a chocolatier has mastered the artistry of chocolate, they may be considered a Master Chocolatier.
+A "Master Chocolatier" is someone who is considered to have mastered chocolate as a form of artistry.
 The best of these compete in The World Chocolate Masters, a chocolate competition that started in 2005.
 The World Chocolate Masters competition is held every three years in Paris, France.
 At the competition, the world's top chocolate masters craft a chocolate masterpiece to be judged by a jury.

-Leading chocolatiers include Naomi Mizuno (Japan), Francisco Torreblanca (Spain), Pierre Marcolini (Belgium), Yvonnick Le Maux (France), and Carmelo Sciampagna (Italy).
-Mizuno won the World Chocolate Masters competition in 2007.
-The competition was judged in four different categories: molded pralines, hand-dipped pralines, gastronomic chocolate dessert, small chocolate showpiece, and creative chocolate showpiece.
-At 28, Mizuno was the youngest competitor from his nation.
-He is employed at Futaba Pastry.
+Leading chocolatiers include Pierre Marcolini from Belgium.

-Another well-known chocolate competition is the International Chocolate Awards.
-This competition was founded in 2012.
-The International Chocolate Awards holds regional competitions in many countries around the world.
-The winners of the regional competitions later attend the World Final to compete amongst the best chocolatiers from other regions.
+Another well-known chocolate competition is the International Chocolate Awards, set up by the International Institute of Chocolate and Cacao Tasting.
+The International Chocolate Awards, founded in 2012, holds regional competitions in many countries around the world.
+The winners of the regional competitions later attend the World Final to compete among the best chocolatiers from other regions.